Patrick Vieira: Captaincy and "Invincibles" (2002–04)

 Adams' retirement in May 2002 meant Vieira became club captain.
 He described the feeling as "daunting", but it was something he looked forward to: "Taking the responsibility on my shoulders is something I relish.
 It will make me a better, more mature footballer and a more mature person as well."
 Against Chelsea at Stamford Bridge in September 2002, Vieira was sent off for a late tackle on Gianfranco Zola; Arsenal's persistence nevertheless earnt them a point.
 In an interview with L'Équipe soon after, Vieira spoke of his desire to rest, as he felt "burned out": "I can hardly stand.
 My back aches, my legs hurt, it hurts all over.
 I'm going to see Arsène.
 He must give me time off to relax."
 He featured in 66 games the previous campaign for Arsenal, but Wenger rejected the player's need for special treatment: "I looked at the statistics for Tuesday's game and, physically, Patrick was outstanding.
 He pushed himself very hard and that explains why he was so tired."

 Vieira's performance against Charlton on 14 September 2002 – incidentally his 200th league appearance for Arsenal – "justified Wenger's faith in his captain's fitness".
-Two months later, he was lauded by The Guardian correspondent David Lacey for his show against Newcastle United – "the Arsenal captain dominated the afternoon with a demonstration of tackling, control, awareness and movement that was exceptional even by his standards."
+Two months later, he was lauded by The Guardian correspondent David Lacey for his show against Newcastle United: "the Arsenal captain dominated the afternoon with a demonstration of tackling, control, awareness and movement that was exceptional even by his standards."
 Vieira sustained a groin injury against Valencia in December 2002, returning on Boxing Day to face West Bromwich Albion.
-In May 2003, Vieira was fined £2,300 by UEFA, having criticised the organisation for not doing enough on racism – the player was subject to racist abuse against Valencia.
+In May 2003, Vieira was fined £2,300 by UEFA, having criticised the organisation for not doing enough on racism, as Vieira had been subjected to racist abuse against Valencia.
 Vieira missed Arsenal's title run-in, which saw Manchester United overtake them in first place, due to sustaining a knee injury.
-Vieira was also ruled out of the 2003 FA Cup Final which Arsenal won.
+Vieira was also ruled out of the 2003 FA Cup Final, which Arsenal won.